michaeltosic/lego-analysis/README.md

 8. How does the value of lego sets change after they are not actively produced anymore (eol)?
 9. What themes do best after eol?

+*eol = lego-term for end-of-life meaning the date when the set is not being produced

 ## Motivation
 This project work is part of my online course on data science.
 I chose to find new datasets rather than to work with the suggested ones and since I am very interested in Lego since my childhood, I've decided to analyze lego sets from my birth year 1991 to today. :)